 Prison Library Project

 Welcome to The Claremont Forum's Prison Library Project (PLP), a volunteer-driven program focused on delivering books and educational resources to incarcerated individuals.
 Our mission is to address the pressing issue of insufficient literacy skills and limited access to reading materials among incarcerated men and women nationwide.
-Since our inception in 1993, we've mailed over half a million books to correctional facilities across the United States.
+Since we took over the original Project in1982 (we became the Claremont Forum in 1993), we've mailed over half a million books to correctional facilities across the United States.

 Supporting Incarcerated Adults Nationwide with Books and Education